Bad Stress vs. Good Stress: How to Know the Difference

 Other experts refer to them collectively as “self-care.”

 “People often stop taking care of themselves both emotionally and physically when they are faced with intense stressors,” Kaiser points out.
 “But a lack of self-care can make a bad situation even worse.”
+Don’t miss the signs you are headed for a nervous breakdown.

 “I tell my clients that it’s vital, during periods of grief, trauma or high distress, to hydrate, eat simple meals (do not skip meals altogether), protect sleep (use herbal supplements or prescriptions to avoid sleep deprivation), and release any and all unnecessary obligations,” says licensed psychotherapist Amy Axtell.
 “Other things that help are acupuncture, yoga, meditation, therapy, walking, and other movements.
 Try to drink less because alcohol is a depressant and can further exacerbate distress.”
 (Check out 10 simple ways to get started on being nicer to yourself.)